 Before taking advantage of these thrifty and versatile reusables, you’ll likely want to peel off labels and eliminate other evidence of their former duties.
-(No need for pickle odor wafting from a repurposed bottle brimming with seashells.)
+(No need for pickle odor wafting from a repurposed jar brimming with seashells.)

-While some old food jars and bottles are snap to clean, others need a little extra elbow grease.
+While some old food jars and bottles are a snap to clean, others need a little extra elbow grease.
 We poked around for tips on how to freshen them up, inside and out.
 Here are the best tidbits we found.

 How To Remove Labels

-Soak and scrub
+Soak and Scrub

-The website Refresh Living features a technique that involves soaking the jar in a solution of washing soda and water.
+The website Refresh Living features a technique that involves soaking the jar in a solution of washing soda and hot water.
 Afterward, for bits of residue left on the glass, the writer applies a thin layer of peanut butter, waits a few hours, then uses an old credit card to scrape off the peanut butter and, with it, the residue.

-Baking soda and oil
+Baking Soda and Oil

 After soaking the jars and peeling the labels, WikiHow suggests removing residue by applying a paste of equal parts baking soda and cooking oil, such as olive oil, canola oil, or vegetable oil.
 Wait 10 to 30 minutes before rubbing off the paste in small circular motions.